Sergeant-Potato/asceweb_app_backend/README.md

 1.**Git:** As stated in the homepage of its website (https://git-scm.com/),

-> _Git_ is a free and open source distributed version control system designed to handle everything from small to verly large projects with speed and efficiency.
+> _Git_ is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 For the purposes of this project, it will be used to communicate with the **GitHub** website so as to download this repository; as well as make updates to it.
 The link of _Git_'s Download Page is [here](https://git-scm.com/downloads).